 Biaxial tensile tests

 A distinctive feature is the ability to perform a two-axis tensile test, which is used to determine additional deformation properties of the material.
 It is primarily employed in research and development, as it allows defined stress values to be set and investigated at the intersection point of the specimen.
-ZwickRoell offers three different models of biaxial testing machines.
+ZwickRoell offers three different models of cruciform testing machines.
 In most cases, strain is measured optically and without contact.
 There are two different standardized solutions available from ZwickRoell.

-Hardness testing is also used for weld seam tests on sheet and strips if large constructions are welded together from these pieces.
+Hardness testing is also used for weld seam tests on sheets and strips if large constructions are welded together from these pieces.
 Striking examples of this is ship construction, offshore facilities, and pipeline construction for oil and gas transport.

 The DIN EN ISO 9015 series of standards defines the test types.
 Typically, hardness tests to Vickers HV5 or HV10 (with test loads of 49 N or 98 N) are performed.
 Hardness must be tested and monitored in the parent metal, the heat-affected zones and in the weld metal itself.
 This is why numerous indentions must be made in the cross-sections and traverse cross-sections of a welded seam.
 For this type of test, automatic hardness testers are often used.
 They make indentions automatically using programmable sequences at preset positions and then measure them automatically.

-The ZwickRoell product portfolio offers hardness testers and devices for all test methods.
+The ZwickRoell product portfolio offers hardness testers and instruments for all test methods.
 Fully automated systems are specifically used for weld seam testing.
 These can perform hundreds of hardness tests without manual intervention by the operator, autonomously and efficiently.
 ZwickRoell hardness testers and devices meet the requirements of all common international standards and can also be calibrated to international standards.
 As a calibration lab, ZwickRoell is accredited for the calibration of hardness testers by the German national accreditation body DAkkS.

 The 3-point flexure test serves to not only determine the characteristics of the flexural properties but also visually evaluates the flexural edge.
 In particular, the behavior of the weld seams are visually examined during the flexure test.
 ZwickRoell’s range of flexure test kit options combined with adaptations to existing specimen holders provide an ideal solution.